Hardening Your Home Against Wildfire

 A wildfire-safe home must be resistant to ignition from wind-blown embers.
 Even if the flames never reach your home, it must be able to withstand exposure to millions of tiny embers that can be carried a mile or more in front of a wildfire.

 To provide maximum wildfire protection for your home, a combination of near-home vegetation management, appropriate building materials, and related design features must be used.
 These points are summarized the excellent University of California publication, "Home Survival in Wildfire-Prone Areas: Building Materials and Design Considerations."
-The IBHS "Retrofit Guide" for California outlines regionally appropriate building features that can be easily retrofitted to existing structures to improve wildfire resistance.
+The IBHS "Retrofit Guide" for Marin outlines regionally appropriate building features that can be easily retrofitted to existing structures to improve wildfire resistance.

 Fire Resistant Building Materials Video

 Fire Safe Building Materials - a class with IBHS and UC Scientist (and FIRESafe MARIN Director) Steve Quarles: